p2panda/handbook/website/docs/tutorials/fishy.md

 :::info

-The code below is using `Session` which is imported from our TypeScript SDK `shirokuma`.
-It's outside the scope of this tutorial to go into detail on document creation, check-out the [Let's build a mushroom app!](/tutorials/mushroom-app) tutorial on publishing data using [`shirokuma`](https://github.com/p2panda/shirokuma) or try out our tiny CLI client [`send-to-node`](https://github.com/p2panda/send-to-node).
+The code below is using `Session` which is imported from our TypeScript SDK `shirokuma` and helps handle your clients connection to a node.
+It's outside the scope of this tutorial to go into detail on document creation, but check-out the [Let's build a mushroom app!](/tutorials/mushroom-app) tutorial on publishing data using [`shirokuma`](https://github.com/p2panda/shirokuma) or try out our tiny CLI client [`send-to-node`](https://github.com/p2panda/send-to-node).

 :::